explorer436/explorer-git-repo/my-emacs-notes/my-emacs-notes.md

 Alt+x linum-mode ? old, hack, slow.
 Emacs 23 (released in 2009).

 Alt+x global-display-line-numbers-mode ?
 Emacs 26 (released in 2018-05)

+Add the following line to the .emacs file to make it the default behavior:
+(global-display-line-numbers-mode)

 ---